HrutikPisal/BNS-RAG-Q-A/README.md

 ### 7. (Optional) Run the Evaluation

 To test the performance of the RAG pipeline, you can run the evaluation script.
-This will ask you to manually score the answers for a predefined set of questions in `test_plan.csv`.
+This uses the RAGAs framework to automatically score the answers for a predefined set of questions in `test_plan.csv`.

 ```bash
 python evaluation.py